Shopify vs. WooCommerce – Which Platform To Use For Your Online Store?

 On WooCommerce, it’s a different story.

 If performance is an issue, you need to upgrade your servers.
 You need to optimize your site to make sure it loads fast.
 You need to maintain things and stay on top of everything to make sure your site stays secure.
-And for that, you may need to hire WordPress maintenance agency or hire someone in-house to take care of optimization, performance, and security issues.
+And for that, you may need to hire a WordPress maintenance agency or hire someone in-house to take care of optimization, performance, and security issues.

 The good thing is: you never find yourself out of options at any stage.
 There is plenty of help available.
 But you should be ready to go the extra mile to keep your site performing like a well-oiled machine.